-From the start of planning for the current exhibition Winterthur’s Lady if the House: Ruth Wales du Pont, a central element was to be a re-creation of the dress she wore for her wedding in 1916.
+From the start of planning for the current exhibition Winterthur’s Lady of the House: Ruth Wales du Pont, a central element was a re-creation of the dress she wore for her wedding in 1916.
 There was, however, one significant challenge: there was no dress to copy.

 The only information about the dress was a description from The New York Times and two similar photographs.
-In each, Mrs. du Pont’s bouquet obscures the waist and lower sleeves of her dress, and the drape of her long veil obscures the back.
+In each, Ruth’s bouquet obscures the waist and lower sleeves of her dress, and the drape of her long veil obscures the back.

 Scrutinizing a high-resolution scan of one photo “millimeter by millimeter,” Bohleke discerned the details of the under veil—“something old” from her grandmother’s wedding in the 1850s—as well as the motifs in the border and center of cathedral-length overveil.
 She spent countless hours embroidering the patterns, with the “sprigs and sprays” between, onto a similar antique lace, constantly checking the length and drape of the material as she worked.
 “There are thousands of stitches in it,” Bohleke says.

 After fashioning a headpiece of buckram covered with silk and flowers, she turned her attention to the dress.
 The photos clearly showed the sheer inverted V overskirt and an over-the-shoulder princess construction covered with net lace and beads.
 But the back and parts of the bodice were a mystery.
 Bohleke began to research examples from contemporaneous samples to determine that Mrs. du Pont’s dress likely featured elbow-length flounced arms, a pleated belt, and organza infills front and back.